markround/nkp-cluster-cleaner/README.md

-  --redis-host TEXT     Redis host for analytics data (default: redis) --redis-port INTEGER  Redis port (default: 6379) --redis-db INTEGER    Redis database number (default: 0) --help                Show this message and exit.
+  --redis-host TEXT     Redis host for analytics data (default: redis) --redis-port INTEGER  Redis port (default: 6379) --redis-db INTEGER    Redis database number (default: 0) --no-analytics        Disable analytics and do not connect to Redis --help                Show this message and exit.
 ```

-### Deletion Of Clusters
-Note that the default for both the CLI tool and the NKP Application is to run in "dry-run" mode, and will just show what _would_ be deleted.

-To actually delete the clusters you must pass in the `--delete` flag to the `delete-clusters` command, or explicitly enable the Helm value in the NKP application.

 ### Analytics
 The NKP Cluster Cleaner includes an analytics dashboard that provides historical tracking, trends analysis, and reporting capabilities.
 It uses a Redis-based data collector that creates periodic snapshots of cluster state.

 Data is collected by running `nkp-cluster-cleaner collect-analytics`.
-If you deploy the [NKP application](/docs/nkp.md) into your cluster, it will automatically configure a CronJob to collect data each day for you, along with a dedicated [Valkey](https://valkey.io/) server.
+If you deploy the [NKP application](/docs/nkp.md) into your cluster, it will automatically configure a CronJob to collect data, along with a bundled [Valkey](https://valkey.io/) server.

 Historical data is stored with a configurable retention period.
 The default is to store data for 90 days, but you can change this by passing the `--keep-days` argument to the `collect-analytics` command.

-If you want to make use of the analytics service, you must provide connection details to a Redis/Valkey server when running the `serve` or `collect-analytics` commands.
+If you want to make use of an alternative Redis/Valkey service, you must provide connection details when running the `serve` or `collect-analytics` commands.
 They both accept the following arguments:

 | Argument | Type | Description |
 |----------|------|-------------|